 We have approved accelerated vesting provisions for Options and RSUs in connection with a termination of employment within the 24-month period following a Change of Control (as defined in the 2020 Equity Plan).
 Options and time-based RSUs granted in 2023 provide for full accelerated vesting in connection with a termination without "Cause" or resignation for "Good Reason" (each as defined in the applicable award agreements) that occurs within the 24-month period following a Change of Control.
 For performance-based RSUs granted in fiscal 2023, the target number of RSUs subject to the award will be deemed earned upon a Change of Control.
-For performance-based RSUs granted prior to fiscal 2023, only Earned RSUs that have met the applicable performance criteria will remain outstanding following the Change of Control while unearned performance-based RSUs will be forfeited upon the Change of Control.
+For performance-based RSUs granted in fiscal 2023, the target number of RSUs subject to the award will be deemed earned upon a Change of Control.
+For performance-based RSUs granted in just a criteria will remain outstanding following the Change of Control while unearned performance-based RSUs will be forfeited upon the Change of Control.
 All such outstanding performance-based RSUs will remain eligible to vest subject to the holder's continued service through the end of the applicable performance period.
-If the holder is terminated without "Cause" or resigns for "Good Reason" within the 24-month period following the Change of Control, such RSUs will accelerate and vest in full (see "Potential Payments Upon Qualifying Termination of Employment or Change of Control," for additional information regarding accelerated vesting of Options and RSUs in connection with a Change of Control).
+If the holder is terminated without "Cause" or resigns for "Good Reason" within the 24-month period following the Change of Control, such RSUs will accelerate and vest in full (see "Potential Payments Upon Qualifying Termination of Employment or Change of Control" for additional information regarding accelerated vesting of Options and RSUs in connection with a Change of Control.